Overview of Iowa Divorce Law

 Upon dissolution of marriage, either spouse may request to change his or her name to a former or maiden name.

 Many of the couples in Iowa who seek a divorce will have minor children.
 Because the well-being of children depends on the quality of their relationship with both parents it is important that parents understand the legal terms, laws, and court orders regarding their children.
 The courts play an important role in assisting with the future living arrangements for children.
-Joint or sole custody may be awarded in the interest of the children and in a manner that will encourage the parents to share the rights and responsibilities of raising the child.
-Joint custody may be awarded if either parent requests and if it is in the best interest of the child and based on the following factors
+Joint or sole physical care will be awarded in the interest of the children and in a manner that will encourage the parents to share the rights and responsibilities of raising the child.
+Joint physical care may be awarded if either parent requests it and if it is in the best interest of the child and based on the following factors

 • The ability of the parents to cooperate.